 Before beginning radiation treatment for any head and neck cancer, people should receive a thorough examination from a dentist with experience treating people with head and neck cancer.
 Since radiation therapy can cause tooth decay, damaged teeth may need to be removed.
 Often, tooth decay can be prevented by proper treatment from a dentist before beginning treatment.
 Learn more about dental and oral health .

-It is also important that people receive counseling and evaluation from an oncologic speech pathologist, a speech pathologist with experience treating people with head and neck cancer.
-Since radiation therapy can damage healthy tissue, people often have difficulty speaking and/or swallowing after radiation therapy.
+It is also important that people receive counseling and evaluation from an oncologic speech pathologist.
+This is a speech pathologist who has experience treating people with head and neck cancer.
+Because radiation therapy can damage healthy tissue, people often have difficulty speaking and/or swallowing after radiation therapy.
 These problems may occur long after radiation therapy is completed.
 Speech pathologists can provide exercises and techniques to prevent long-term speech and swallowing problems.

-Hearing may also be affected in patients who receive radiation therapy to the head due to buildup of fluid in the middle ear or nerve damage.
-Earwax may also dry out and buildup because of the radiation therapy’s effect on the ear canal.
-Sometimes, patients may need to be evaluated by a hearing specialist, known as an audiologist, to determine hearing abilities and/or loss.
+Hearing may also be affected in patients who receive radiation therapy to the head due to nerve damage or buildup of fluid in the middle ear.
+Earwax may also dry out and build up because of the radiation therapy’s effect on the ear canal.
+Sometimes, a patient’s hearing ability may need to be evaluated by a hearing specialist, known as an audiologist.

-Radiation therapy may also cause a condition called hypothyroidism in which the thyroid gland slows down, causing the patient to feel tired and sluggish.
+Radiation therapy may also cause a condition called hypothyroidism.
+In this condition, the thyroid gland slows down, causing the patient to feel tired and sluggish.
 Every patient who receives radiation therapy to the neck area should have his or her thyroid checked regularly.